technyon/nuki_hub/README.md

 To import settings copy and paste the contents of the JSON file that is created by any of the above export options and select "Import".
 After importing the device will reboot.

+### Advanced Configuration

+The advanced configuration menu is not reachable from the main menu of the web configurator by default.<br>
+You can reach the menu directly by browsing to http://NUKIHUBIP/?get=advanced or enable showing it in the main menu by browsing to http://NUKIHUBIP/?get=debugon once (http://NUKIHUBIP/?get=debugoff to disable).

+Note that the following options can break NukiHub and cause bootloops that will require you to erase your ESP and reflash following the instructions for first-time flashing.

+- Disable Network if not connected within 60s: Enable to allow NukiHub to function without a network connection (for example when only using NukiHub with GPIO)
+- Enable Bootloop prevention: Enable to reset the following stack size and max entry settings to default if NukiHub detects a bootloop.
+- Char buffer size (min 4096, max 65536): Set the character buffer size, needs to be enlarged to support large amounts of auth/keypad/timecontrol/authorization entries.
+Default 4096.
+- Task size Network (min 12288, max 65536): Set the Network task stack size, needs to be enlarged to support large amounts of auth/keypad/timecontrol/authorization entries.
+Default 12288.
+- Task size Nuki (min 8192, max 65536): Set the Nuki task stack size.
+Default 8192.
+- Max auth log entries (min 1, max 100): The maximum amount of log entries that will be requested from the lock/opener, default 5.
+- Max keypad entries (min 1, max 200): The maximum amount of keypad codes that will be requested from the lock/opener, default 10.
+- Max timecontrol entries (min 1, max 100): The maximum amount of timecontrol entries that will be requested from the lock/opener, default 10.
+- Max authorization entries (min 1, max 100): The maximum amount of authorization entries that will be requested from the lock/opener, default 10.
+- Show Pairing secrets on Info page: Enable to show the pairing secrets on the info page.
+Will be disabled on reboot.
+- Manually set lock pairing data: Enable to save the pairing data fields and manually set pairing info for the lock.
+- Manually set opener pairing data: Enable to save the pairing data fields and manually set pairing info for the opener.
+- Custom URL to update Nuki Hub updater: Set to a HTTPS address to update to a custom NukiHub updater binary on next boot of the NukiHub partition.
+- Custom URL to update Nuki Hub: Set to a HTTPS address to update to a custom NukiHub binary on next boot of the NukiHub updater partition.
+- Force Lock ID to current ID: Enable to force the current Lock ID, irrespective of the config received from the lock.
+- Force Lock Keypad connected: Enable to force NukiHub to function as if a keypad was connected, irrespective of the config received from the lock.
+- Force Lock Doorsensor connected: Enable to force NukiHub to function as if a doorsensor was connected, irrespective of the config received from the lock.
+- Force Opener ID to current ID: Enable to force the current Opener ID, irrespective of the config received from the opener.
+- Force Opener Keypad: Enable to force NukiHub to function as if a keypad was connected, irrespective of the config received from the opener.
+- Enable Nuki connect debug logging: Enable to log debug information regarding Nuki BLE connection to MQTT and/or Serial.
+- Enable Nuki communication debug logging: Enable to log debug information regarding Nuki BLE communication to MQTT and/or Serial.
+- Enable Nuki readable data debug logging: Enable to log human readable debug information regarding Nuki BLE to MQTT and/or Serial.
+- Enable Nuki hex data debug logging: Enable to log hex debug information regarding Nuki BLE to MQTT and/or Serial.
+- Enable Nuki command debug logging: Enable to log debug information regarding Nuki BLE commands to MQTT and/or Serial.
+- Pubish free heap over MQTT: Enable to publish free heap to MQTT.

 ## Exposed MQTT Topics

 ### Lock